 Star Wars: Obi-Wan & Anakin is a 2016 Marvel Comics Star Wars mini-series written by Charles Soule and art from Marco Checchetto and Andres Mossa.
 It is set between The Phantom Menace and Attack of the Clones and deals with the early years of Anakin's training in the Jedi Order.

 Jedi Knight Obi-Wan Kenobi and his young Padawan Anakin Skywalker travel to the distant world of Carnelion IV to answer a distress signal appealing for help from the Jedi.
 Reaching the planet the two Jedi are forced to crash land on the surface.
 Soon after they find themselves pulled into an ongoing war when they rescue two women from the wreck of an airship.
-Unfortunately for them the rescued locals not only prove suspicious they have never even heard of the Jedi...
+Unfortunately for them, the rescued locals not only prove suspicious, but they have never even heard of the Jedi...